-We've already talked to you about it several times, but Asian cuisine is really our passion!
+We've already talked about it several times, but Asian cuisine is really great!
 Benoit has a preference for Vietnamese cuisine while I am an avid fan of Thai cuisine!

-Thailand is also the country that has managed to make me appreciate the spicier food (even if I still tend to use "may phet" when I order because they quickly tend to let themselves go a little too much on the spice;) )
+Thailand is also the country that has managed to make me appreciate the spicier food (even if I still tend to use may phet when I order because they quickly tend to go a little crazy on the spices!

-As far as my favourite dishes are concerned, I think that the prize goes to Khao Soi without hesitation!!!!
-Khao is a typical dish from northern Thailand that consists of noodles in a yellow curry with usually chicken and vegetables and is covered with crispy noodles!
-Seriously, during our 5 months in Chiang Mai this dish was my drug:)
+- Khao soi: my favorite dish!
+This typical Northern Thai dish consists of noodles in yellow curry with usually chicken and vegetables, all covered with crispy noodles!
+Seriously, during our 5 months in Chiang Mai, this dish was my drug ;).

-- Phad Thai: The classic Thai dish with sautéed noodles with vegetables and chicken, shrimp or beef.
-Often served with peanuts and bamboo shoots, it is a safe bet and you can be sure that it will not be too spicy.
+- Pad thai: the great Thai classic with noodles fried with vegetables and chicken, shrimp, or beef.
+Often served with peanuts and bamboo shoots, it's a sure bet that it won't be too spicy.

 - Khao pad or Thai fried rice: like pad thai, but with rice.
 In short, it's too good!